Qwen2020/Webflow/tables/README.md

 **[data-api-table-text]** & **[data-api-table-image-source]** will apply the corrspeoding value from the data feed as either the text content or the image source to elements they have been applied too.

+## Hiding Data From Appearing In The Table ##

+Occasionally datafeeds will have underisable data contained within them, the reccomendation is to ensure any data is removed from the database, however that isn't always the easiest, for this reason I have added the ability to target specfic items by the data key and values to fitler out the unwanted items.

+To hide items you need to add the hide data attribute to the main table element.
+This is [data-api-table-hide].
+The value of which may look like this; symbol=[TONCOIN].
+This will filter any items that have the value of TONCOIN in the symbol key, to filter additonal items in the symbol key we simply seperate them by a comma, for example symbol=[TONCOIN,BTC] will now filter TONCOIN & BTC from appearing in our table.
+We can filter by multiple keys by seperating these by a comma aswell, for example; symbol=[TONCOIN],price=[1234,56789].

 ### Formatting Content ####

 Text elements can also be assigned the following attributes to apply formatting to them;